 When you tilt your iPhone up, down, or sideways does the wallpaper slightly move?
 If yes, this happens because, under settings, Perspective Zoom is enabled for the wallpaper.
 It is ON by default and causes a parallax effect for both the home screen and lock screen.
-But you have the option to disable and stop automatic wallpaper resize, zoom, or moving animation on your iOS 13 device.
+But you have the option to disable and stop automatic wallpaper resize, zoom, or moving animation on your iPhone.
 There are four ways to do it.
 Let us check them all.

 - Disable Perspective Zoom on iPhone or iPad